Evaluating risk when investing in mutual funds

 For most investors, the concept of return seems straightforward.
 Let's say you purchased a mutual fund.
 You wait a year and then check your investment account—and its value increased by 10%.
 Great!
 Your return on the mutual fund for that period was 10%.

-That's a feature you can observe directly.
 But what about the risk you assume to invest in the mutual fund?
-That's much less obvious.
-To most investors, investment risk is the possibility that their investment will lose money.
-However, it can be difficult to actually estimate the probability of losing money.
+To many investors, investment risk is the possibility that their investment will lose money.

 In theory, the higher the investment risk, the more you can potentially earn, and the lower the risk, the less you can potentially earn, on average.
 To understand this relationship, you must know your risk tolerance.
 In other words, how much of a drop in the market can you stomach?
 If your tolerance is low, you may prefer to invest conservatively.
 For instance, a significant portion of your portfolio might be in low-risk bond funds and a smaller portion in higher-risk stock funds.
 Some factors to help you determine your risk tolerance include your investing goals, timeline, life stage, investment amount, and comfort level.
-There's no right or wrong risk level for any one person.
 Only you can determine how much investment risk you're comfortable taking.

 Knowing your risk tolerance can help you create a personalized investment strategy and will drive how you invest.
 And remember: Past performance is not indicative of future returns.